A Lasry-Lions envelope approach for mathematical programs with complementarity constraints: Lasry--Lions Double Envelope

 Beyond the previous discussion, this chain shows that \BCCQ\@ is implied by \MFCQ+\@.
 Specifically, \BCCQ\@ restricts the region of the multiplier \(y_i\) from \(N_D^{\rm W}(F_i(x))\) to \(N_D^{\rm C}(F_i(x))\) for \(i\notin \mathcal{W}\), while keeping the region of the multiplier \(y_i\) for \(i\in \mathcal{W}\) unchanged.
 Consequently, if \MFCQ+\@ holds at a feasible point \(x\), then \BCCQ\@ is necessarily satisfied as well.

-\section{Lasry--Lions double envelope}
+\section{Lasry--Lions Double Envelope}

-We now introduce the fundamental concepts and key properties of the Lasry-Lions double envelope.
+We now introduce the fundamental concepts and key properties of the Lasry--Lions double envelope.
 This construction is derived from the Moreau envelope and serves as a tool for smoothing the given function.

 \begin{definition}[Moreau envelope] Given \(\lambda>0\), the \emph{Moreau envelope} of a proper and lsc function \(\varphi:\R^{n}\to\overline{\R}\) is \(\env_\lambda\varphi:\R^{n}\to\overline{\R}\) given by